austinbv/dino/README.md

 dino sketch wifi --target esp8266 --ssid YOUR_SSID --password YOUR_PASSWORD
 dino sketch wifi --target esp32 --ssid YOUR_SSID --password YOUR_PASSWORD
 ````
-**Note:** [This example](examples/tcp.rb) shows how to use a board over a TCP connection, but the WiFi sketches fall back to the serial interface if no TCP client is connected.
-You should be able to run the examples over serial while still connected.
+**Note:** [This example](examples/tcp.rb) shows how to connect to a board with a TCP socket, but the WiFi & Ethernet sketches fall back to the serial interface when no TCP client is connected.

 #### 5a) IDE Flashing